FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 <h3>Generic import preview</h3>
 Use this option to update a preview.
 Before you choose this option select in the filelist which files to update.<br>
 In this dialog select which preview to update.
 Optionally rotate and or crop.<br>
 When you click on <b>Execute</b> browse to the folder containing the previews.
-The previews should have<br>
-the same base name as the raw files.
+The previews should have the same base name as the raw files.
 Typically they are created by the previous option.<br>
 <img src="ExifToolGUI_V652_files/genericimportpreview.jpg">
 <br>